IMAP-Science-Operations-Center/imap_processing/docs/source/project-management/sdc-sit-plan.rst

 ====================== =============================================================================================================================
 Timeline               Step
 ====================== =============================================================================================================================
-Start of development   SDC creates a SIT template and adds/updates test steps throughout the development process ~4 weeks prior to test SDC begins to finalize test steps ~2 weeks prior to test SDC conducts a dry run of the test procedures, makes any necessary fixes, test step updates ~1 week prior to test  SDC conducts a Test Readiness Review (TRR) to review the final version of the test procedures
+Start of development   SDC creates a SIT procedures page and adds/updates test steps throughout the development process ~4 weeks prior to test SDC begins to finalize test steps ~2 weeks prior to test SDC conducts a dry run of the test procedures, makes any necessary fixes, test step updates ~1 week prior to test  SDC conducts a Test Readiness Review (TRR) to review the final version of the test procedures